Merit Badges

 Get the Badge!

-When a requirement is completed, your counselor will write the requirement on your card and initial it.
+When a requirement is completed, your counselor will write the requirement number on your Blue Card and initial it.
+In some cases they may do this directly in Scoutbook.
 When all of your work is complete, your counselor will sign your blue card in two places.
 They may keep one section for their records.
 Have your completed Blue Card signed by your Scoutmaster, then give it to the Advancement Chair.
 They will enter everything in Scoutbook.
 You’ll be awarded your badge at the next Court of Honor, along with center section of your Blue Card for your records.

 Troop Policies